-The stockings are emptied, and the tree now stands above a sea of ripped paper, discarded bows, and more than a couple LEGO men have already lost their hats.
+The stockings are emptied, and the tree now stands above a sea of ripped paper, discarded bows, and more than a couple LEGO men have already lost their hats (or heads).
 The gifts have been handed out and everyone is wearing their brightest smiles, thankful for friends and family and the excellent presents they have received.

 Or so we would all like to imagine.

-Unfortunately, and for countless reasons, millions of Christmas gifts are returned to the stores they came from in the days following December 25th.
+Unfortunately, and for countless reasons, millions of gifts are returned to the stores they came from in the final week of December and the beginning of January.
 In fact, in 2019, Oracle Retail and Savanta conducted a study of 16,000 individuals that revealed some startling facts.
 According to the study, as many as 77% of those surveyed expected to return at least some of their annual gifts.

 It also indicated that one in five individuals said that they would likely return more than half of their yearly haul.

-2020 has been a very different and highly challenging year, and we can expect to see some change in numbers due to the COVID-19 pandemic and the guaranteed increase in online shopping, but we can still comfortably predict that returns will be no joke this year, either.
+2020 and 2021 have been very different and highly challenging years, and we can expect to see some change in numbers due to the COVID-19 pandemic and the continued rollercoaster increases in online shopping, but we can still comfortably predict that returns will be no joke this year, once again.

 What this means for your customer service teams

-As you undoubtedly know, post-Christmas returns are an absolute deluge for your customer service teams; still reeling from that final wave of last-minute shoppers and procrastinating dads struggling to assemble their kids’ new telescopes at 11 PM.
+As you undoubtedly know, post-Christmas returns can be an absolute deluge for your customer service teams; still reeling from that final wave of last-minute shoppers and procrastinating dads.

 Today, around 90% of businesses maintain social media pages, and approximately 77% of messages to a company’s social pages are for customer service purposes.
 Since your social media channels, such as Facebook and Twitter, are going to serve as primary points of contact between your company and your customers, sometimes publicly and loudly, it is essential that customer service is able to put its best foot forward digitally.

-The key to succeeding without allowing your services to become bogged down is going to be working through an optimized moderation process.
+The key to succeeding without allowing your customer service teams to become bogged down is going to be working through an optimized moderation process.

 And of course, Facelift is here to help!
 We’ve got several ways to help you optimize your day-to-day community management flow, assist you in taking stock of performance, customer satisfaction, and more - even during times of peak insanity.